violinminds/knowledgebass/win-openssh.md

 ...
 ```

+#### Visual Studio config

+Thanks to the global git settings (`gpg.ssh.defaultKeyCommand` and `core.sshCommand` in particular), Visual Studio should be already working correctly.

 #### Visual Studio Code config

 If you want to be sure to enforce commit signing in vscode, add `"git.enableCommitSigning": true` to your settings.json file.